wp-plugins/mashsharer/readme.txt

 <strong>New Version 2.x</strong>

 * Social Media Icons with Improved performance
-* Option to disable share count completely  (no sql queries will be generated any longer)
+* Option to disable Social Media share count completely  (no sql queries will be generated any longer)
 * Shortcode option to disable share counts
 * Check if curl is working on the server
 * Option to disable share count cache for testing purposes
 * Use of sharp and crisp clear font Social Media Icons instead Social Media Icons images
 * Button 'extra content' for content slider subcribe forms or any other content New: Use a link behind the Subscribe button instead the toggle slider
-* Complete rewrite of css for easier modifications
+* Complete rewrite of CSS for easier modifications
-* Improved extension system
+* Improved Mashshare Social Media extension system
-* Improved backend, new Add-On page
+* Improved backend, new Mashshare Social Media Add-On page
 * Multi language capable, *.po files
 * Change color of share counts via setting
 * Count up animation for share counts (Does not work for shortcodes and on blog pages)